 - international research experience

-The role of Chair of Examiners is normally undertaken by the College Director, Research Training.
+The role of Chair of Examiners is normally undertaken by the Deputy Director of the relevant Research Institute or nominee.

-For further information, please refer to HDR Procedure 9 available at policy.vu.edu.au
+For further information, please refer to HDR Procedure 9 available on the VU policy library.

 Conflict of interest in thesis examinations

-The Graduate Research Centre has responsibility for the integrity of the examination process for all Higher Degree by Research theses.
+The Graduate Research School has responsibility for the integrity of the examination process for all Higher Degree by Research theses.

 It is important to note the following: